Nordic-C/surtils/README.md

 # Surtils

 A utilitiy library for surtur including common programming concepts like collections, logging and more.
-(Currently written in CMake since Clion does not yet support Surtur)